Wedding Photography at Southwark Register Office

 Top First Kiss Photography Tip: The moment just before their lips meet can be the most intimate, so don't rush.

-Many registrars don't allow photography of the actual signing, but Southwark is quite relaxed about it.
+Most register offices allow photography of the schedule's signing, and Southwark is quite relaxed about it.

-Covid rules mean that the registrar needs to be behind a perspex screen that introduces reflections.
-This isn't much of a problem and can even enhance the photos.
+COVID rules required the registrar to be behind a perspex screen that introduced reflections.
+Thankfully, the screen has now disappeared.

 I usually take congratulations shots in the garden.
-However, sometimes guests can't wait, and the Garden Room is fine for this.
+However, sometimes guests can't wait, and the Garden Room exemplifies this.

 Post-Ceremony Posed Group Shots

 Following the ceremony, the newlyweds exit the Garden Room through a large door in the middle of the bay window at the front, leading through to the secluded back garden (hence the name 'Garden Room').
-The photographer has time to set up and capture those all-important wedding group shots here.
+The venue generally allows around 10 minutes for the photographer to set up and capture those all-important wedding group shots.
 In the garden, time can be short, depending on when the next wedding ceremony is due to start.

-The couple leaving by the Garden Room door: This environmental shot shows the room's bay windows of the room from the outside.
+The couple leaving by the Garden Room door: This environmental shot shows the bay windows from the outside.

 I added a slight vignette to give this photo a more atmospheric look.

 Two hugs are better than one.
-I try to set up the couple so I can get more into their congratulations photos in the garden.
+I compose the couple to get them both into their congratulations photos in the garden.

 I took this family portrait at the end of the garden, which is better for large groups.